gmichel-csaa/linty/README.md

 **Javascript**:

 JS linting is still relatively new.
 In order to lint a JS project, you'll need a `package.json` in the root of your project, and you'll need to define a `lint` script in it.
 This means you can have Linty run whatever linter you want, you just have to get it working locally first.
+Linty will install your linter like so: `npm install --ignore-scripts --only=dev`, so make sure you have all your linter dependencies in `devDependencies`.
 The linter will also need to return a non-zero status code when errors are found in order for Linty to register the run as a failure.
 There is no default linter for JS at the moment.
 Improvements to JS are coming.
 Here's an example `package.json` for eslint:
 ```
 {